 During your tour of Greenland’s remote eastern coast, you’ll enjoy sea-level Zodiac cruises and shore visits to several locations.

 Visit the remains of ancient Thule settlements, and keep an eye out for grazing musk oxen, because 40% of the world's population of this fascinating mammal lives on the east coast of Greenland.

 Continue sailing through spectacular Scoresbysund, birthplace of many icebergs, and - some say - the most beautiful fjord system in the world.

 At sea, the Denmark Strait is your pathway east, towards Iceland.
 Keep your eyes peeled for potential whale spottings along the way.

 This morning you'll disembark from your ship in Akureyri.

-Transfer between Reykjavik International airport and your hotel with private vehicle and english speaking driver.
+Transfer between Reykjavik International airport and your hotel with private vehicle and driver.
 Your driver will make a stop at the Blue Lagoon (entrance fee not included) for you to enjoy the famous healing properties of the mineral waters.
 This makes a great final activity before carrying on to the airport to board your flight home.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!